opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/cleanup-woh.md

 # CleanupWorkflowOperationHandler

 ## Description
-This opertaion removes all files in the working file repository for mediapackage elements that don't match one of the *preserve-flavors* configuration value.
+This operation removes all files in the working file repository for mediapackage elements that doesn't match one of the *preserve-flavors* configuration values.
 It is used as last workflow operation in a workflow to ensure that temporary processing artefacts are removed from the working file repository.